-It is highly recommended to implement IP based communication in such a way that no TCP/UDP-Ports are opened at the service consumer side at any time.
-Also, the usage of HTTPS instead of HTTP as a communication protocol always has to be preferred as is fulfills all of the proposed recommendations.
-As an additional measure of security, a VPN network can be used.
+Also, it is highly recommended to implement IP based communication in such a way that no UDP/TCP -Ports are opened at the service consumer side at any time.
+Open ports increase the attack surface and make consumer systems more vulnerable to an attacker.
+This can be due to undiscovered security gaps in parts of the consumer side implementation that are listening to these ports.
+Also, the usage of HTTPS instead of HTTP as a communication protocol always must be preferred as is fulfils all of the proposed recommendations.
+As an additional measure for security, a VPN connection can be used.

 3.4.
-USING MMS
+SERVICE SPECIFICATION